mlcdf/shelob/README.md

 https://shelob.glitch.me/<your_username>/films/wish?exportWebsite=letterboxd
 ```

-A CSV file named `letterboxd-watchlist-export` will be generated and saved in your Downloads folder.
+A file named `wishlist.csv` will be generated and saved in your Downloads folder.
 You can then import it to Letterboxd at the following url: https://letterboxd.com/watchlist/